RadhaJangid/Pharma-Data-Analysis---Excel/README.md

 ## How to Use -

 I am attaching the link of, Excel file used for this  Data Analysis Project.
-Feel free to explore the code and findings.
+Feel free to explore the code and findings.<h6>Click here to view Excel File</h6>

 ## Acknowledgments -